hardyowo/hardyowo.github.io/index.md

 3. [It Could Happen To You - song by Ryo Fukui](https://open.spotify.com/track/2fktrJuECcaRCgJuqwChL8?si=e322fa72be5343b4)

 4. [I Can Never Die - song by Fleshgod Apocalypse](https://open.spotify.com/track/4M73uHvbhiaMYRzUOSNVbG?si=ad101f11199841ba)

+# books i have been reading

+1. Critique of Pure Reason by Immanuel Kant

+2. Knowledge and Its Limits by Timothy Williamson

+3. An Invitation to Mathematical Logic by David Marker